-Reporting to the Production Services Manager, the Production Assistant will assist the production team with all technical aspects of Peabody concert and events for both the Conservatory and the Preparatory to support over 1000 events, including master classes, rehearsals, performances (music and dance), and student recitals including Opera Theater.
+The Ensemble Operations Department is seeking a Production Assistant (Stage Coordinator) who will report to the Director of Concert and Ensemble Operations and will assist the production team with all technical aspects of Peabody concert and events for both the Conservatory and the Preparatory to support over 1000 events, including master classes, rehearsals, performances (music and dance), and student recitals including Opera Theater.

 Provides a professional and safe performance environment to the Peabody Institute students, faculty, staff, patrons and guests.

-Assists the production team in providing all stage, production, sound, lighting and technical needs for the choral, dance, opera, instrumental and orchestral needs of all performance at Peabody include, lighting, audio visual, administrative, live audio mixing, sound reinforcement, setting up A/V equipment, microphones and all stage management
+Assists the production team in providing all stage, production, sound, lighting and technical needs for the choral, dance, opera, instrumental and orchestral needs of all performance at Peabody including lighting, audio visual, administrative, live audio mixing, sound reinforcement, setting up A/V equipment, microphones and all stage management.

-Works in close partnership with members of the production team, conductors, artistic directors and students to support the event production, audio-visual, sound and curricular needs of the school in order to achieve an excellent production and a quality learning opportunity.
+Works in close partnership with the Stage Manager and other members of the production team, conductors, artistic directors and students to support the event production, audio-visual, sound and curricular needs of the school in order to achieve an excellent production and a quality learning opportunity.

 Experience with lighting, audio mixing, sound reinforcement, video, stage lighting, stage production and rigging.

 Hours flexible and include daytime and evenings and weekends as appropriate to the staffing needs of the department.

 Professional demeanor, superior communication skills, comfort in high-pressure situations, adaptable, solutions-oriented problem solver.

 Demonstrated organizational skills with proven ability to effectively prioritize workload.

 Ability to work long hours and nontraditional shifts: evenings and weekends due to performance schedule.